Components#

 The core backend logic and all related APIs are encapsulated in the Verifiable Credentials application.

-Once the Verifiable Credentials feature is enabled:
+Once the Verifiable Credentials feature is enabled, the Credentials IDA exposes additional functionality:

 Administration site#

-Issuance Configurations
+Issuance Configuration

 An issuance configuration describes an Issuer - the Organization/University/School on behalf of which verifiable credentials are created.
 The Issuer’s ID is embedded in each verifiable credential, and a cryptographic proof is generated using the Issuer’s private key.
 Each Issuer has a display name and can be deactivated via its checkbox.
+Only a single Issuer configuration can be active at a time.

 Note